techidaily/site-facebook/source/_posts/executing-the-perfect-pivot-tearing-down-facebook-business-pages.md

  For classic Facebook pages, click your profile photo in the top right, select**See all profiles > See all pages,** then tap the**three-dot menu** adjacent to your deactivated page and select**Publish** from the popup to cancel the deletion.

  If you want to give yourself a break from running a Facebook page but don't want to delete it completely, you can unpublish it, so only admins can see it.
 You will also not lose your followers if you do this.
-Otherwise, if you're doing this as part of your process to[stop using Facebook for good](https://www.makeuseof.com/tag/stop-using-facebook/) , you don't have to do anything else.
+Otherwise, if you're doing this as part of your process to [stop using Facebook for good](https://www.makeuseof.com/tag/stop-using-facebook/) , you don't have to do anything else.

 ## Delete Your Facebook Page for Good